Akshithamuthyalampally/UNI-STORE/README.md

 ##  License

-This project is licensed under the *MIT License* – feel free to use and modify.
+feel free to use and modify.

 ```